d4sein/Argila-Parser/README.md

 <br>

 #### What is it?
 It's a lightweight object oriented lib for Python 3.8+ to help create CLI programs more easily.
-It has and elegant design taking advantage of built-in modules, and delivering a conducive environment to fast development and readability.
+It has an elegant design taking advantage of built-in modules, and delivering a conducive environment to fast development and readability.

 <br>